Best Compass for Hiking: 2023 Update

 • Authentic Heritage: Founded in 1936, Suunto brings over 80 years of high quality…

-The best compass for orienteering is the Suunto MC-2G Navigator, which in our opinion is the most accurate model we have trialed.
-The MC-2G has a large mirror with sighting hole, luminous bezel ring, and a global needle, enabling it to be used anywhere in the world.
+The Suunto MC-2G Navigator, the most accurate model we tested, earns the title of the best compass for orienteering.
+It features a large mirror with a sighting hole, luminous bezel ring, and a global needle, making it suitable for use anywhere in the world.

 The bezel is easy to grip and reads in 2-degree increments.
 As you would expect the baseplate has a magnifying glass and has a straight edge ruler with scale markings.